SequentialDesign/mage/README.md

 - [ ] tweak some search stuff (which is amazing in LEM)
 - [ ] learn more about LEM.  this is really just something fun for me
 - [ ] change some command names to better reflect what they do
-- [ ] modify prompts to allow kill-whole-line and company without any monkey business
+- [ ] make prompts "smarter", making them start where the user can input text

 ## License
 Same as LEM's : [MIT](https://github.com/lem-project/lem/blob/master/LICENCE)